amalgam8/amalgam8/README.md

 [Travis]: https://travis-ci.org/amalgam8/registry
 [Travis Widget]: https://travis-ci.org/amalgam8/registry.svg?branch=master

-The Amalgam8 Service Registry is software developed for registering and locating instances in applications built using a microservice based architecture.
+The Amalgam8 Service Registry is software that was developed to register and locate instances in applications that are built using a microservice-based architecture.
 The registry can be used to provide multi-tenant registration and discovery namespaces (i.e., isolation between different tenant scopes), a unified discovery for service instances registered using different backends (e.g., Kubernetes, Eureka), and different authentication and authorization backends.

-Note: Amalgam8 service registry is currently in alpha.
-This means the API will change, features will be added/removed and there will be bugs.
+**Note**: The Amalgam8 Service Registry is currently in alpha.
+This means that the API will change, features will be added/removed, and that there will be bugs.

 ## Building and Running

-A recent prebuilt Amalgam8 registry image can be found in docker.io/amalgam8/a8-registry:0.1.
+A recent prebuilt Amalgam8 Service Registry image can be found in docker.io/amalgam8/a8-registry:0.1.
 ```sh
 $ docker pull amalgam8/a8-registry:0.1
 ```

-If you wish to build the registry from source, clone this repository and follow the instructions below.
+If you wish to build the Amalgam8 Service Registry from source, clone this repository, and follow the instructions below.

 ### Preprequisites
-A developer tested development environment requires the following:
+A developer-tested development environment requires the following technologies:
 * Linux host (tested with Ubuntu 16.04 LTS).
 * Docker (tested with 1.10).
 * Go toolchain (tested with 1.6.x).
 See [Go downloads](https://golang.org/dl/) and [installation instructions](https://golang.org/doc/install).